Skip to content

 In 2015, the Victorian Government initiated an Inquiry into Woman and Girls in Sport and Active Recreation.

-The Inquiry identified four main themes in actively involving women and girls in sport and active recreation on both a participation and governance level.
+The Inquiry identified 4 main themes in actively involving women and girls in sport and active recreation on both a participation and governance level.
 These themes have also been identified as the key drivers for change.

 Changing the culture infographic: 1 Commitment to outcomes, 2 Innovative ways to affect change, 3 Change the environment, 4 Showcase Achievement